 Bake the cake

-To make the batter for the star, add the butter, sugar, vanilla extract, almond extract and yellow food colouring into a large mixing bowl and cream on medium speed until fluffy.
+- Make the yellow cake.
+To make the batter for the star, add the butter, sugar, vanilla extract, almond extract and yellow food coloring into a large mixing bowl and cream on medium speed until fluffy.
 Add the eggs one at a time.
 Beat after each addiction and occasionally scrape down the sides of the mixing bowl.
 Stir in the flour, baking powder, salt and milk.
 Combine on low speed until blended.
 Pour the batter into the prepared loaf tin and bake for an hour or until a cake tester or skewer inserted into the middle of the cake comes out clean.
 Allow to cool for 3 hours.

 Assemble and decorate the cake

+- Assemble the cake.
 Using a spatula, cover the sides and the bottom of the tin with chocolate batter until no bare spots are showing.
-Fit the stars tightly together in the centre of the tin and cover with the remaining batter.
+Fit the stars tightly together in the center of the tin and cover with the remaining batter.
 Lightly tap the tin against the counter so the batter spread around the stars.
 Bake for 40 to 50 minutes or until firm to touch.
 Allow the cake to cool completely before removing it from the tin.